 Adult Team Services, ជ្រលងភ្នំ Antelope

-There was a wave of violence against the Asian American and Pacific Islander communities throughout the Covid-19 pandemic, then the final senseless act in Atlanta.
+There was a wave of violence against the Asian American and Pacific Islander communities throughout the Covid-19 pandemic, then the senseless act in Atlanta.
 It has been disturbing and emotionally painful.
 In dealing with racism, hate, intolerance, and violence, we need to educate people in our communities to stride towards kindness and understanding for each other.
 We are one people living together on earth; if only we could all believe and take part in justice and equality for all and stand united with the Asian and Pacific Islander community.

 Program Manager, Antelope Valley